daniel071/Darrot-OS/README.md

 ### Our plan:
+A new User-Account system should be in place by Darrot-OS 0.1.2

 We are planning to create a new GUI for Darrot-OS expected to come out in release 0.2.0